Summary of the study

 This research study undertaken by Queensland Health and partners aims to answer vital questions about which medical conditions, medicines and other health characteristics are more likely to make patients infected with COVID-19 develop mild, moderate, or severe forms of the disease.

-All of our evidence to date has come primarily from China, Italy and the US who were ahead of us in the pandemic, but not Australia.
+All of our evidence to date has come primarily from overseas countries who were ahead of us in the pandemic, but not Australia.
 It is essential that we obtain local data as patient outcomes may be very different in Australia.

 We can do this by obtaining copies of all consented patients’ health records who had COVID-19 in Queensland and combining them together for research analyses.
 By health records we mean those held in hospitals and general practices.